zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/clustering/clustering.md

 3. At this point, we can run the Clustering Build node or we can have a look at the setting for each algorithm.

-## **STEP:6** The Clustering Algorithm settings
+**The Clustering Algorithm settings**

-1. To setup the Cluster Build node you will need to double click on the node to open the properties window.
+4. To setup the Cluster Build node you will need to double click on the node to open the properties window.
 The first thing that you need to do is to specify the Case ID (i.e. the primary key).
 In our example, this is the **CUSTOMERID**.
     ![](./images/clustering_27.png " ")

-2. Oracle Data Miner has three clustering algorithms.
+5. Oracle Data Miner has three clustering algorithms.
 The first of these is the **expectation-maximization** clustering, the second clustering algorithm is the well know **k-Means** (it is an enhanced version of it) and the third is O-Cluster.
 To look at the settings for each algorithm, click on the model listed under Model Settings and then click on the **Edit Advanced** icon as shown below.
     ![](./images/clustering_28.png " ") ![](./images/clustering_29.png " ")

-3. A new window will open that lists all the attributes for the in the data source.
+6. A new window will open that lists all the attributes for the in the data source.
 The CUSTOMERID is unchecked as we said that this was the CASE\_ID.

-4. Click on the Algorithm Settings tab to see the internal settings for the **k-means algorithm**.
+7. Click on the Algorithm Settings tab to see the internal settings for the **k-means algorithm**.
 All of these settings have a default value.
 Oracle has worked out what the optimal setting are for you.
 The main setting that you might want to play with is the Number of Clusters to build.
 The default is 10, but you might want to play with numbers between 5 and 15 depending on the number of clusters or segments you want to see in your data.

-5. To view the algorithm settings for **O-Cluster** or **EM Cluster** click on this under the Model Setting.
+8. To view the algorithm settings for **O-Cluster** or **EM Cluster** click on this under the Model Setting.
 We have less internal settings to worry about here, but we again can determine how many clusters we want to produce.

-6. For our scenario, we are going to take the default settings.
+9. For our scenario, we are going to take the default settings.
     ![](./images/clustering_30.png " ")

-## **STEP:7** Run/Generate the Clustering models
+**Run/Generate the Clustering models**

-At this stage we have the data set-up, the Cluster Build node created and the algorithm setting all set to what we want.
+10. At this stage we have the data set-up, the Cluster Build node created and the algorithm setting all set to what we want.
 Now we are ready to run the Cluster Build node.

-To do this, right click on the Cluster Build node and click run.
+11. To do this, right click on the Cluster Build node and click run.
 ODM will go create a job that will contain PL/SQL code that will generate a cluster model based on K-Means and a second cluster model based on O-Cluster.
 This job is submitted to the database and when it is complete, we will get the little green tick mark on the top right hand corner of the Cluster Build node.
     ![](./images/clustering_31.png " ") ![](./images/clustering_32.png " ")

-## **STEP:8** View the Cluster Models
+## **STEP 5:** View the Cluster Models/Rules

-To view the the cluster modes we need to right click the Cluster Build node and select View Models from the drop down list.
+1. To view the the cluster modes we need to right click the Cluster Build node and select View Models from the drop down list.
 We get an additional down down menu that gives the names of the three cluster models that were developed.

-In my case, these are **CLUS\_EM_1\_8, CLUS\_KM\_1\_8 and CLUS\_OC\_1\_8**.
+2. In my case, these are **CLUS\_EM_1\_8, CLUS\_KM\_1\_8 and CLUS\_OC\_1\_8**.
 You may get different numbers on your model names.
 These numbers are generated internally in ODM.
 The first one that we will look at will be the K-Mean Cluster Model (**CLUS\_KM\_1\_8**).

     Select this from the menu.
     ![](./images/clustering_33.png " ")

-## **STEP:9** View the Cluster Rules
+**View the Cluster Rules**

-1. The hierarchical K-Mean cluster mode will be displayed.
+3. The hierarchical K-Mean cluster mode will be displayed.
 You might need to readjust/resize some of the worksheets/message panes etc in ODM to get the good portion of the diagram to display.

     ![](./images/clustering_34.png " ") ![](./images/clustering_35.png " ")

     With ODM you cannot change, alter, merge, split, etc. any of the clusters that were generated.

-2. To see that the cluster rules are for each cluster you can click on a cluster.
+4. To see that the cluster rules are for each cluster you can click on a cluster.
 When you do this you should get a pane (under the cluster diagram) that will contain two tabs, Centroid and Cluster Rule.

-3. The Centroid tab provides a list of the attributes that best define the selected cluster, along with the average value for each attribute and some basic statistical information.
+5. The Centroid tab provides a list of the attributes that best define the selected cluster, along with the average value for each attribute and some basic statistical information.

   ![](./images/clustering_36.png " ")  ![](./images/clustering_37.png " ")

-4. For each cluster in the tree we can see the number of cases in each cluster the percentage of overall cases for this cluster.
+6. For each cluster in the tree we can see the number of cases in each cluster the percentage of overall cases for this cluster.
 Work your way down the tree exploring each of the clusters produced.

     The further down the tree you go the smaller the percentage of cases will fall into each cluster.

-## **STEP:10** Compare Clusters
+## **STEP 6:** Compare Clusters

 1. In addition to the cluster tree, ODM also has two addition tabs to allow us to explore the clusters.
 These are Cluster and Compare tabs.